- Research & Extension

 - Employee Resources

-Two internship courses are required to graduate: Exploratory Internship for 1-2 credits and Intensive Internship for 3-6 credits.
+Two internship courses are required to graduate: exploratory internship for 1 credit and intensive internship for 3 credits.

 An exploratory internship involves a professional experience of at least 40 hours of learning time in an off-campus natural resource setting.
 Most students chose to attend a professional conference, such as an annual conference of The Wildlife Society or American Fisheries Society, or assist a professional biologist with field work.